sampsyo/home/_drafts/fpgaabstraction.md

 **Definition 2:** *An FPGA is a cheaper alternative to making a custom chip, for prototyping and low-volume production.* If you’re building a router, you can avoid the immense cost of taping out a new chip for it and instead ship an off-the-shelf FPGA programmed with the functionality you need.
 Or if you’re designing a CPU, you can use an FPGA as a prototype: you can build a real, bootable system around it for testing and snazzy demos before you ship the design off to a fab.

 Circuit emulation is the classic, mainstream use case for FPGAs, and it’s the reason they exist in the first place.
-The point of an FPGA is to take a hardware design, in the form of HDL code, and to get cheap hardware that behaves the same as the ASIC you would eventually produce.
+The point of an FPGA is to take a hardware design, in the form of HDL code, and to buy cheap hardware that behaves the same as the ASIC you would eventually produce.
-Of course everybody knows you’re unlikely to take *exactly* the same Verilog code and make it work both on an FPGA and on real silicon, but at least it’s in the same abstraction ballpark.
+You’re unlikely to take *exactly* the same Verilog code and make it work both on an FPGA and on real silicon, of course, but at least it’s in the same abstraction ballpark.

 **Definition 3:** *An FPGA is a pseudo-general-purpose computational accelerator.* Like a GPGPU, an FPGA is good for offloading a certain kind of computation.
 It’s harder to program than a CPU, but for the right workload, it can be worth the effort: a good FPGA implementation can offer orders-of-magnitude performance and energy advantages over a CPU baseline.